 Further development in the mid-2000s brought us adware and spyware which bombarded our computer screens with relentless adverts and popup messages every time we went online.
 Spyware spied on our internet surfing habits and stole our important login details such as those required to login to online banking or shopping websites.

 Fast-forward ten years and we have ransomware.
 This is an advanced type of malware that restricts access to a computer system and/or files using encryption, until the user pays a financial ransom to the perpetrator, often by way unregulated currency such as Bitcoin.
 Due to the strong levels of encryption implemented in the attack, users are unable to decrypt their data.
 In 2017, ransomware is by far the biggest form of malware out there.
 For instance, take the recent “WannaCry” ransomware attack that crippled the National Health Service in the UK, the Russian government and FedEx in the U.S, to name just a few victims.

 The Department for Business, Innovation & Skills (DBIS) reported in 2016 that 68% of businesses surveyed had suffered some form of malware attack.
 This is a startling statistic considering seven in ten of those surveyed said information security was a high priority.

-Apograph are an Information Technology consultancy who can provide your business with a security check and advise you on how to achieve best security practice to help prevent infection from any form of malware.
+Apograph is an Information Technology consultancy who can provide your business with a security check and advise you on how to achieve the best security practices to help prevent infection from any form of malware.
 If you wish to speak to an advisor, please call us today on 01858 455426 or email firstname.lastname@example.org.